Everything operators and flight departments need to know about AOG request distribution, trace documentation, and how Red Phone AOG works.

 ▸

 FAA Form 8130-3 is an Airworthiness Approval Tag certifying a part meets FAA standards.
-We verify trace — including 8130-3, EASA Form 1, or operator release — before confirming any part.
-We do not present ghost listings or unverified stock.
+Suppliers responding to your broadcast are expected to include trace documentation — 8130-3, EASA Form 1, or operator release — in their response.
+We do not add unverified listings to our network.

 What is a ghost listing and why does it matter?